Bradley Thomas (athlete): Personal life

 During his time training for Seoul and Barcelona Thomas spent his time working in Tasmania for Medical Benefits Fund of Australia, which is now known as Bupa.
 After his time competing in two Paralympic Games and working at Bupa, Thomas made the move to Sydney to better his training and his career outside of sport.
 In 1993.
 Thomas was employed as a Branch manager at Manchester Unity, where he worked for 4 years between 1993 and 1997, continuing his Athletics career whilst working.
 During his time at Manchester Unity, he studied at TAFE NSW gaining his Certificate of Management from 1995 to 1996.
 Shortly after the 1996 Atlanta Games he made the transition to Telstra, in 1997, where he had roles including Senior Account Executive when he started and Director of Sales when he finished in 2002.
 Thomas moved between companies between 2002 and 2004, working as a Sales Manager at both AAPT Limited and IPass (company) before being employed by Microsoft between 2004 and 2008 where he had the roles of Partner Account Manager and Senior Business manager.
 During 2008–2010, Thomas worked at Lenovo as well as Novell in management positions before working for Canon Inc. Australia, where he was employed as General manager with varying roles within the company.
 Thomas also claims to be a professional speaker, in which he started doing in 1996.
 Drawing from his experiences throughout his professional careers in sport and business as well as his disability.

-Thomas is currently working as a CEO of three different companies which stem from being the CEO of Prophecy International Pty Ltd. The other two companies are eMite Pty Ltd and Snare Solutions.
+Thomas is currently working as a CEO of three companies which stem from being the CEO of Prophecy International Pty Ltd. The other two companies are eMite Pty Ltd and Snare Solutions.
 Both eMite and Snare Solutions are wholly owned subsidiaries of Prophecy International.
 He started first at eMite in 2016 and was introduced to both Snare Solutions and Prophecy International in 2017.

 Prophecy International Holdings Limited is a software company that is listed on the Stock exchange as ASX:PRO.
 The company designs, develops and produces software across regions including America, Europe, Middle East, Africa and the Asia Pacific.
 Snare Solutions and eMite are the two wholly owned subsidiaries of Prophecy International, which develop differing technologies across the world.
 Snare solutions develops security and compliance software, more specifically, they develop advanced threat intelligence solutions which are used in defence, financial services, manufacturing, government agencies, transport and retail. eMite develops real time analytics and dashboard solutions which can be used in multiple technology environments.
 Although Prophecy International is an Adelaide-based company, Thomas currently resides in Sydney, Australia.